aschleich/GeoGEDI/README.md

 ### DTMmean.R

-Apply focal mean to input DTM (use a VRT file instead of a huge GeoTIFF).
+Apply focal mean to input DTM.

 #### Input data

+It is advised to use a VRT file instead of a huge GeoTIFF.
-Some preliminary steps may be required to obtain the input DTM as a single file :
+Some preliminary steps may be required to obtain a single file input DTM :

 ```bash
 # Create a VRT with the right CRS and nodata (EPSG:5698 for France mainland, 5699 for Corsica)